proofy/cpa-app-android/README.md

 ## Architecture & Documentation

-The full documentation for the Corona-Warn-App is in the [cpa-documentation](https://github.com/proofy/cpa-documentation) repository.
+The full documentation for the Corona-Party-App is in the [cpa-documentation](https://github.com/proofy/cpa-documentation) repository.
 The documentation repository contains technical documents, architecture information, UI/UX specifications, and whitepapers related to this implementation.

 ## How to Contribute